dita-ot/docs/reference/markdown/Common-syntax.md

 ## Key references

-Key reference can be used with [shortcut reference links]:
+Keys can be referenced using standard Markdown syntax for [shortcut reference links]:

 ```markdown
 [key]